• Skip to primary navigation

 Why We Like Our Wolfgang Fidibus 21 Grain Mill

-It produces 3.5 ounces of flour per minute at the finest setting and can run continuously so you can refill and keep grinding for any quantity of flour you need.
+The mill produces 3.5 ounces of flour per minute at the finest setting and can run continuously, allowing you to refill it and keep grinding as much flour as you need.
+If you plan to grind larger quantities of grain, we recommend the KoMO Fidibus XL.

-Cleanup is minimal and easy and requires no tools.
-And also creates a minimum mess, you can mill directly in your kitchen.
+Cleanup is minimal and easy, and requires no tools.
+And it also creates minimal mess; you can mill directly in your kitchen.

 The Fidibus 21 Grain Mill looks good

 Itโ€™s a beautiful piece of work, smooth, quiet, and fast.
-The mill is quite small, being just over a foot tall, and is made out of attractive beechwood.
-It sure is an eye-catcher in our kitchen and always a conversational topic.
-I like the fact that I can leave it on the counter all the time since we use it several times a week.
+The mill is quite small, just over a foot tall, and made of attractive beechwood.
+It’s an eye-catcher in our kitchen and always a conversational topic.
+I like the fact that I can leave it on the counter if we use it several times a week.

 Sure, in the blink of an eye.
-It is a good mill that has served us for many years and we are looking forward to many more.
+It is a good mill that has served us for many, many years, and we are looking forward to many more.
+The Fidibus grain mills are an early design by Wolfgang Mock.
+Be sure to also check out MocMills, which are less expensive.

 A few of our favorite whole-grain recipes: